palkan/logidze/README.md

 ### Pending upgrade check

-By default, Logidze raises an error when an upgrade is needed.
-To use warning instead of raising an error set `Logidze.raise_on_pending_upgrade = false`.

-If you want to skip the check entirely, use `Logidze.check_pending_upgrade = false`.
+Logidze can check for a pending upgrade.
+Use `Logidze.pending_upgrade = :warn` to be notified by warning, or `Logidze.pending_upgrade = :error` if you want Logidze to raise an error.

 ### Upgrading from 0.x to 1.0 (edge)